zachmja/obsidian-dayone-importer/README.md

    - **Important:** Keep the `photos`, `audio`, and `video` folders in the same directory as your JSON file.

 2. **Import to Obsidian**
-   - Click the "Import Day One Journal (Platano)" icon in the ribbon.
+   - Click the "Import Day One Journal (Nopalito)" icon in the ribbon (🌱).
    - Select your `Journal.json` file from the export folder.
    - The plugin will import entries and copy media files to your vault.

 3. **Configure Settings**
-   - Go to Settings → Platano Importer Settings
+   - Go to Settings → Nopalito Importer Settings
    - Set import folder, filename format, and metadata options

 ## Settings